keithasaurus/koda-validate/docs/how_to/dictionaries/derived.rst

     assert isinstance(result, Valid)
     assert result.val["title"] == "Peanut Butter and Jelly Sandwich"

 If a typehint is not supported, an exception will be thrown.
-You can handle unhandled typehints with custom :ref:`how_to/dictionaries/derived:typehint_resolver` functions.
+You can handle unhandled typehints a with custom :ref:`how_to/dictionaries/derived:typehint_resolver` function.

 Optional Keys
 -------------

-Each of these validators allows certain keys to be absent in a dictionary, but the three :class:`Validators`\s don't all share the same API.

-:class:`DataclassValidator` and :class:`NamedTupleValidator` allow keys to be missing if a default is defined.
+Each of these validators allows for the specification of optional keys, but the three :class:`Validator`\s don't all share the same API.
+For :class:`DataclassValidator` and :class:`NamedTupleValidator` keys are understood to be optional if a default value is defined for a given attribute.

 .. testcode:: opt1